The 10 Commandments of Organised People

 Posted on June 07 2017

-Some people seem to be innately organized without effort.
+Some people seem to be innately organised without effort.
 They always seem to have themselves put together no matter how many kids they have or what is going on in their life.
-Not being one of these blessed, born-organized individuals, I have spent significant time researching the subject of home organization and personal development.
-The following list is a compilation of ideas that are common threads found in the way organized people live and function.
-I give you… the 10 Commandments of Organized People.
+Not being one of these blessed, born-organised individuals, I have spent significant time researching the subject of home organisation and personal development.
+The following list is a compilation of ideas that are common threads found in the way organised people live and function.
+I give you… the 10 Commandments of Organised People.

 Begin with the end in mind.

 The primary element that sets organised people and their homes apart from the rest is that everything is done by design.
 To them, something unexpected may be an inconvenience, but it’s not a crisis.
 This is because being organised requires not only planning for the expected, but also for the unexpected.
 By regularly taking the time to look at the calendar and plan ahead for what is going to happen in your home, it is possible to work backwards and map out everything that must be done and identify what items on your to-do list should be a top priority.
 The right tools for the job can be put in place.
 The time needed to do each chore can be assigned.
 You can even plan for rest and relaxation.
 And don’t forget to allow generous margins into your schedule for the surprises.
 This prevents working in “crisis mode,” leaving you able to handle life’s little curveballs when they come.
 Does this mean you will have to say no to a lot of worthwhile activities?
 Yes.
 Yes, it does.
 Organised women know there are only so many hours in the day and they set realistic expectations for how they can use their time effectively.